Apple Cinema Display

 The Apple Cinema Display is a line of flat-panel computer monitors developed and sold by Apple Inc. between 1999 and 2011.
 It was initially sold alongside the older line of Studio Displays, but eventually replaced them.
 Apple offered 20, 22, 23, 24, 27, and 30-inch sizes, with the last model being a 27-inch size with LED backlighting.

-There have been three designs for the Cinema Display, one featuring polycarbonate plastic and two featuring anodized aluminum.
+The Cinema Display line had three distinct design languages during its lifetime, the first featuring transparent polycarbonate plastic, and the later two featuring anodized aluminum.
 The first displays were designed to match the colorful plastic of the Power Mac G3 and later the Power Mac G4, while the second revisions were designed to match the aluminum aesthetics of the Power Mac G5 and PowerBook G4.
-The last available design matched the unibody laptops released in October 2008.
+The last available design matched the unibody laptops released in October 2008, and had a glossy screen.

-The Apple Cinema Display name was retired in July 2011 with the introduction of the Apple Thunderbolt Display, and the Cinema Display models were no longer offered on the Apple Store website as of August 2014.
+The Apple Cinema Display name was retired in July 2011 with the introduction of the Apple Thunderbolt Display.
+Cinema Display models were no longer offered on the Apple Store website as of August 2014.

 Models

 Cinema Display

 The first model—the 22-inch Apple Cinema Display—was introduced in September 1999 alongside the Power Mac G4 and used DVI for video input.
 It was enclosed in a high-density plastic frame with an easel-style stand and had a display resolution of 1600×1024.

-This model was upgraded in July 2000 with the Apple Display Connector (ADC), which ran DVI, USB, and 28V power through a single connector.
+The 22-inch model was upgraded in July 2000 with the Apple Display Connector (ADC), which ran DVI, USB, and 28V power through a single connector.
+It did not require an external power brick when it was connected to a computer with an ADC port on it.

-It was eventually replaced by a 20-inch model on January 28, 2003, that sported a widescreen display with up to 1680×1050 resolution and a brightness of 230 cd/m2.
+It was eventually replaced by a 20-inch model on January 28, 2003, that also used an ADC connector and sported a widescreen display with up to 1680×1050 resolution and a brightness of 230 cd/m2.

-The 20" Cinema Display was updated again June 28, 2004 to match the aluminum design of the new Cinema HD Display.
-It retained the 1680x1050 resolution of the previous model but saw its brightness increased to 250 cd/m2, and was introduced at a $1,299 USD price point.
+The 20-inch Cinema Display was updated again June 28, 2004 to match the aluminum design of the new Cinema HD Display.
+It retained the 1680x1050 resolution of the previous model but saw its brightness increased to 250 cd/m2, and was introduced at a $1,299 price point.
 Apple continued to sell this display with no further changes until October 2008.

 Cinema HD Display

-The 23-inch model, dubbed the "Cinema HD Display," was introduced on March 20, 2002, and supported full 1:1 1080p playback on a 1920x1200 pixel display.
+The 23-inch model, dubbed the "Cinema HD Display," was introduced on March 21, 2002, and supported full 1:1 1080p playback on a 1920x1200 pixel display.